 - Q How does my environment affect bacterial throat infections?

 - Q To where can bacterial throat infections spread?

 - Q What can cause a cough in a child?

 - Q How do I manage my bacterial throat infection?

 - Q For how long are bacterial throat infections contagious?

-- Q How common are bacterial throat infections?
+- Q Are bacterial throat infections serious?